iskatrina/AB_testing/README.md

 - used few different methods: theoretical logic walkthrough, Statsmodels tools, Regression

 *datasets provided by Udacity
-*please feel free to contribute or ask any questions, will be happy to share :)
+<br>*please feel free to contribute or ask any questions, will be happy to share :)